ankurj77/CodeDojo/README.md

 ```
 A NE B
 ```
-This means this means point A is located northeast of point B.
+This means point A is located northeast of point B.
 ```
 A SW C
 ```